Goodbye muscles, from the age of 50 the loss is continuous. But it can be countered-breakinglatest.news-Breaking Latest News

 Healthy protein-rich foods recommended

-It is recommended that you eat healthy protein-rich foods (fish such as trout and salmon, shellfish, nuts, lentils, quinoa, beans, tofu, chicken and lean beef), fruits and vegetables (at least 3-5 servings per day), and low-fat foods sodium, fat and sugar.
+Eating healthy protein-rich foods (fish such as trout and salmon, shellfish, nuts, lentils, quinoa, beans, tofu, chicken and lean beef), fruits and vegetables (at least 3-5 servings per day), and low-calorie foods is recommended sodium, fat and sugar.

 “However, experimental and clinical studies documenting the efficacy of protein or amino acid supplementation are also increasing”, highlights Orlandoni.
 “Integration with essential amino acids has been identified as an intervention superior to any high-protein regimen and supplementation for efficacy, rapidity of action and safety.
 Administered intravenously – he continues – it is able to restore protein synthesis within a few hours even in the elderly subject. with an energy saving given by the administration route that does not involve the work of the pancreas “.